furkanavunca/furkanavunca/README.md

 # 💫 About Me
-F1 Yazılım - Intern<br>I am 22 years old and I have been involved in software development for 7 years.
+F1 Yazılım - Full Stack Developer <br> I am 22 years old and I have been involved in software development for 7 years.
 I finished database programming in high school and Computer Technology and Information Systems at university.

 ## 🌐 Socials: